The Role of Defect Geometry in Localized Emission from Monolayer Tungsten Dichalcogenides: Introduction

-Within this class of materials, monolayer tungsten diselenide ($\text{WSe}_{\text{2}}$) has been especially well-suited to the detection and control of SPE, with diverse and notable work dedicated to utilizing and understanding it \cite{tonndorf,koperski2015single,he2015single,opticalSPE,2013defects,srivastava2015optically,thakar2020optoelectronic,kim2023all,lenferink2022tunable,schwarz2016electrically,clark2016single, palacios2018atomically,graphite,chemomech}.
-The phenomenon has been broadly attributed to point defects within the 2D lattice that localize excitons \cite{opticalSPE,he2015single,tonndorf,koperski2015single,2013defects}.
-Early reports of SPE in $\text{WSe}_{\text{2}}$ observed the characteristic sharp emission lines exclusively near creased edges of exfoliated flakes \cite{tonndorf,he2015single,koperski2015single,srivastava2015optically}, indicating the importance of mechanical strain in optically activating defect-bound transitions \cite{2013defects}.
-Consequently, arrays of quantum emitters can be generated deterministically with strain engineering \cite{nanopillar1, nanoantenna, nanoindent}.
-Additionally, single photon electroluminescence in $\text{WSe}_{\text{2}}$ can be achieved with electrical pumping~\cite{schwarz2016electrically,clark2016single, palacios2018atomically, lenferink2022tunable}, which offers advantages for integrating quantum emission into devices.
-Yet, despite these abundant experimental observations of SPE in $\text{WSe}_{\text{2}}$ monolayers and heterostructures, its precise microscopic origins remain unclear.
-Theoretical models provide competing explanations regarding which atomic defects and conditions enable SPE \cite{irradiation,chemomech,cui2018effect,kapuscinski2021rydberg,hernandez2022strain, zheng2019point,zhang2017defect}, and the variability of SPE phenomena across the TMD family complicates identification of a single underlying mechanism that explains the full picture.
-Tungsten disulfide ($\text{WS}_{\text{2}}$), molybdenum dilsufide ($\text{MoS}_{\text{2}}$), and molybdenum diselenide ($\text{MoSe}_{\text{2}}$) all share the $\text{MX}_{\text{2}}$ crystal structure and contain similar atomic defects and defect densities \cite{ko2024native}, yet while SPE in $\text{WSe}_{\text{2}}$ is repeatedly observed under the simplest of defect and strain conditions, that from $\text{WS}_{\text{2}}$, $\text{MoS}_{\text{2}}$, and $\text{MoSe}_{\text{2}}$ is relatively scarce and requires specific and optimized defect and strain engineering techniques to manifest \cite{mose2,uvmos2,ionmos2,chow2015defect,verhagen2020towards,cianci2023spatially}.
-Altogether, there is no cohesive picture of the microscopic origin of SPE in TMDs that is consistent between theory and experiment and explains the observed discrepancies between the materials.
+Single photon sources are important to the field of quantum information processing, and single photon emission (SPE) from solid-state materials such as carbon nanotubes, embedded quantum dots, and crystalline defects have collectively made advances as sources of quantum photons \cite{SPEsummary,aharonovich2016solid,shaik2021optical,bathen2021manipulating}.
+Two-dimensional (2D) materials such as transition metal dichalcogenides (TMDs) are attractive material hosts for SPE given their desirable coupling of optical properties with other degrees of freedom in areas such as valleytronics and spintronics \cite{manzeli20172d,liu2019valleytronics,toriyama2025strategies} and the emerging ability to tailor these properties via heterostructure engineering and surface modification \cite{chemomech,graphite,ananth2025enhanced,dasgupta2025carbene,gavin2025high}.
+Within this class of materials, monolayer tungsten diselenide ($\text{WSe}_{\text{2}}$) has been especially well-suited to the detection and control of SPE, with extensive work dedicated to utilizing and understanding it \cite{tonndorf,koperski2015single,he2015single,opticalSPE,2013defects,srivastava2015optically,thakar2020optoelectronic,kim2023all,lenferink2022tunable,schwarz2016electrically,clark2016single, palacios2018atomically,graphite,chemomech,dasgupta2025carbene,gavin2025high,wu2025modulation}.
+The phenomenon of SPE has been broadly attributed to point defects within the 2D lattice that localize excitons \cite{opticalSPE,he2015single,tonndorf,koperski2015single,2013defects}, but despite the abundant experimental observations of SPE in TMD monolayers and heterostructures, its precise microscopic origins remain unclear.
+This is due in part to technical limitations on measuring the optical properties of single defects in monolayer TMDs as has historically been done in bulk crystals such as diamond \cite{gruber1997scanning}.
+The defect density in TMDs is high; a typical exfoliated monolayer has an estimated defect density of $10^{12}$ cm$^{-2}$ \cite{defectdensity, aryeetey2020quantification}.
+A common optical interrogation area such as the diffraction-limited spot size of a laser is on the order of 1 $\mu$m, meaning that optical measurements may excite thousands of defects simultaneously.
+An observed single photon emitter in the resulting spectra can therefore not be definitively attributed to a specific defect geometry.
+Furthermore, the variability of SPE phenomena across the TMD family complicates identification of a single underlying mechanism that explains the full picture.
+Tungsten disulfide ($\text{WS}_{\text{2}}$), molybdenum dilsufide ($\text{MoS}_{\text{2}}$), and molybdenum diselenide ($\text{MoSe}_{\text{2}}$) all share the $\text{MX}_{\text{2}}$ crystal structure and contain similar atomic defects and defect densities \cite{ko2024native}, yet while SPE in $\text{WSe}_{\text{2}}$ is repeatedly observed under the simplest of defect and strain conditions, that from $\text{WS}_{\text{2}}$, $\text{MoS}_{\text{2}}$, and $\text{MoSe}_{\text{2}}$ is relatively scarce and requires intentional and optimized defect and strain engineering techniques to manifest \cite{mose2,uvmos2,ionmos2,chow2015defect,verhagen2020towards,cianci2023spatially}.
+As such, the origins of SPE in TMDs are inferred indirectly from a combination of microscopy and computation.
+In previous work, SPE has often been attributed to single chalcogen vacancies due to their relatively low formation energy and identification by scanning tunneling microscopy and scanning transmission electron microscopy (STEM) \cite{liu2013sulfur,ko2024native,zhou2013intrinsic}.
+Density functional theory (DFT) shows that single vacancies create midgap energy levels in the monolayer electronic structure \cite{irradiation,chemomech,cui2018effect,refaely2018defect,wiktor2016absolute}, but the computational picture is inconsistent between materials and modeling conditions, further obscuring a comprehensive understanding.